LionelBeato/coatimundis/Week_2/Day_10/OVERVIEW.md

 2. We don't need to get into the specifics of deno right now, but just know that we'll be using it for when we get to **TypeScript**.
 More info will be in the links below.

+### Review and Catch-up

+1. Review all of the work you did.
+2. Catch-up on any labs or homework you didn't do.
+3. Push them to github.

 ## Links
 ---